Toshiko Ueda: Debut and departure from manga (1935–1950)

 In 1935, at the age of seventeen, Ueda met Matsumoto through an acquaintance of her brother and convinced him to take her on as an apprentice.
-Through this apprenticeship, Ueda published illustrations in the magazine Shōgaku Rokunensei published by Shogakukan, and in 1937 published her first manga series Kamuro-san (かむろさん) in Shōjo Gahō.
+Through this apprenticeship, Ueda published illustrations in the magazine Shōgaku Rokunensei published by Shogakukan, and in 1937 published her first manga series (かむろさん, Kamuro-san) in Shōjo Gahō.
 This makes Ueda one of the earliest published female manga artists, preceded by Machiko Hasegawa, who made her debut two years earlier in 1935.
-Following Kamuro-san, Ueda illustrated the series Buta to Kūnyan (ブタとクーニャン), which was serialized in the daily Tokyo newspaper Tokyo Nichi Nichi Shimbun for a year.
+Following Kamuro-san, Ueda illustrated the series (ブタとクーニャン, Buta to Kūnyan), which was serialized in the daily Tokyo newspaper Tokyo Nichi Nichi Shimbun for a year.

 Upon the conclusion of Buta to Kūnyan, Ueda joined a yōga (western-style painting) workshop to develop her artistic technique, where she studied with painters Junkichi Mukai and Conrad Meili.
 She continued to create illustrations and manga for various magazines while living in Tokyo.
 In 1943 she suffered a decline in health, and the manga artist told her that she was too "naive" to be a manga artist and that she should "work and see the world".
 Subsequently, she decided to leave Japan to return to her family in Harbin.

 In Harbin, Ueda worked for the South Manchuria Railway Company and later for a local newspaper, while also working as a freelance poster illustrator.
 Following the Soviet invasion of Manchuria in 1945 and subsequent takeover of Manchuria by the Eighth Route Army, the Ueda family took refuge with Chinese friends until 1946, after which they were forced to flee.
 Ueda and her family returned to Japan, though her father was imprisoned after being accused of economic war crimes as part of his work with the South Manchuria Railway Company.
 Ueda's father was executed after several days in detention, though the Ueda family did not learn of his death until three years later.

 Upon returning to Japan in 1946, Ueda was hired by NHK, Japan's public broadcaster, where she worked under the Civil Information and Education (CIE) department of the Supreme Allied Command.
-Simultaneously, she worked as an illustrator and manga artist, publishing Okinu-chan (お絹ちゃん) and Meiko Hogaraka Nikki (メイコ朗らか日記) in the magazine Shōjo Romance in 1949.
+Simultaneously, she worked as an illustrator and manga artist, publishing (お絹ちゃん, Okinu-chan) and (メイコ朗らか日記, Meiko Hogaraka Nikki) in the magazine Shōjo Romance in 1949.
 Shōjo Romance folded in 1951, and she resigned from NHK after the broadcaster asked her to relocate to the United States for work.
 During this time she also married, but was unable to accept her new role as a housewife, and divorced shortly thereafter.